-Cave is made in large, oblique wall of cliff and is ascended by a flight of some 60 stone-cut steps.
-Rock-cut temple itself is small, the facade has two columns and two pilasters.
+Cave is made in the large, oblique wall of the cliff and is ascended by a flight of some 60 stone-cut steps.
+The rock-cut temple itself is small, the facade has two columns and two pilasters.
 Nowadays, to prevent the vandalism, the entrance is closed behind bars.

 Jains were here until around the 9th century AD when the cave was taken over by Hindu.

 In the 9th – 10th c.
 AD cave was decorated with paintings.
 Hindu painters first sketched outlines and then colored powders were sprinkled.